mttaggart/entropyscan-rs/README.md

 Before we add another feature, we need to clean up our CLI option management.
 It's time to use [clap](https://github.com/clap-rs/clap) to simplify our CLI configuraiton.
 This constitutes a major rebuild, but it will pay dividends in the long run.

+## Stage 4: Modules

+A big leap!
+In this stage, we refactor our code to get the logic out of `main.rs` and into a separate module.
+This lays the groundwork for easily adding new features.